 COVID + AG

-Understand what USDA’s new program, Coronavirus Food Assistance Program (CFAP), does to assist ranchers, farmers and consumers in response to this national emergency.
+Understand what the U.S. Department of Agriculture’s (USDA) new program, Coronavirus Food Assistance Program (CFAP), does to assist ranchers, farmers and consumers in response to this national emergency.
 This $19 million immediate relief program provides support to the ones who maintain America’s food supply chain.
 Listen to U.S. Secretary of Agriculture Sonny Perdue talk about challenges of COVID-19 to the economy’s food supply chain and how CFAP will help with farmer and rancher losses.
 Click here for more federal rural resources from USDA.

 Tune in as Rep. Karen Bass (D-CA), chair of the Congressional Black Caucus, discusses the impact of global pandemic COVID-19 on minority communities.
 Dr. Uche Blackstock, founder and CEO of Advancing Health Equity, joins her for this virtual conversation hosted by Politico.